sindresorhus/awesome-npm/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- **The submitted project should be more than 30 days old and the repo should have at least 30 stars.**
+- **The submitted project should be more than 30 days old and the repo should have at least 40 stars.**
+- Don't open a Draft / WIP pull request while you work on the guidelines.
+A pull request should be 100% ready and should adhere to all the guidelines when you open it.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - If you submit a project that is similar to an existing project in the list, argue how it's better.
 - You should of course have read/used the thing you're submitting.